amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/analysisApi/text.md

 ### 1.1 tools/go/analysis
 The package defines an API for modular static analysis tools.
 In other words, it's a common interface for all static code analyzers.

 The primary type in the API is `analysis.Analyzer`.
-It describes describes an analysis function: its name, documentation, flags, relationship to other analyzers, and of course, its logic.
+It describes an analysis function: its name, documentation, flags, relationship to other analyzers, and of course, its logic.

 ```
 type Analyzer struct {